CMSgov/beneficiary-fhir-data/apps/bfd-pipeline/bfd-pipeline-rda-bridge/README.md

 the expected approach is to generate them from the Synthea project (using the bfd specific branch) to first create the required RIF files and then use the root directory of those files as the basis for the bridge execution.

-The bridge project will generate FISS claims from the Inpatient, Outpatient, HHA, Hospice, and SNF RIF files generated by Synthea, as well as additional MCS claims from the Carrier RIF file.
+The bridge project will generate FISS claims from the supplied FISS sources, as well as additional MCS claims from the supplied MCS sources.

-Expected RIF file names...

-FISS:
-- inpatient.csv
-- outpatient.csv
-- home.csv
-- hospice.csv
-- snf.csv

-MCS:
-- carrier.csv

 ## Build
 ```shell